rhertzog/distro-tracker/docs/design.rst

    the top level of an installed Django app.
 Panels from apps which are not installed will never appear on a package page.

-The PTS implements some general panels which could be used by any vendor.
+Distro Tracker implements some general panels which could be used by any vendor.
 Refer to the documentation of each panel in :mod:`distro_tracker.core.panels` to see any possible ways of augmenting their information by implementing vendor-specific functions.